efeelize/eng/bec/speaking_notes.md

     garden
     written

-# 3.PART I. personal question/3-4sectence/30s
+# PART I. personal question/3-4sectence/30s
 # 1.总分总 + quick answer

 ***Q:whether you think there are some profession in Chinawhich should be better paid？***